RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Apply OS hardening techniques/readme.md

 To secure the environment and prevent a recurrence of this brute force event, the following controls are recommended:

 *   **Password Complexity Policy:** Implement a policy requiring non-default, high-entropy passwords for all administrative accounts.
-*   **Account Lockout Thresholds:** Configure the server to temporarily block IP addresses after a set number of failed login attempts (e.g., 5 attempts).
+*   **Account Lockout Thresholds:** Configure the server to temporarily block IP addresses after a set number of failed login attempts.
 *   **Multi-Factor Authentication (MFA):** Require a second form of verification for administrative access to the web host.
 *   **File Integrity Monitoring (FIM):** Implement tools to alert administrators when unauthorized changes are made to the website’s source code.

 Solving this security incident goes beyond just fixing a broken website; it restores the fundamental trust between the business and its customers while significantly hardening the organization's technical defenses.

-Here is the projected impact of the remediation:
+**Document the incident:**
+I summarize the incident.
+Provide as many details and facts as possible in documentation about the issue, including where the incident occurred, how it happened, whether anyone witnessed it, and how it was discovered

+**projecte impact:**

 ### 1. Restoration of Brand Integrity
 Before the fix, the website was a liability, actively infecting customers' computers.
 By removing the malicious code and regaining control, you transition the site back from a "threat vector" to a "trusted service."
 This stops the flow of helpdesk complaints and prevents further damage to the company’s reputation.